The description of that long

-The 858 men recorded in the Pay and Victualing Ledgers as being on HMS Hecla on the night it sank can be downloaded as a PDF
+A list of the 858 men recorded in the Pay and Victualing Ledgers as being on HMS Hecla on the night it sank with links to further details

 The official Admiralty List of those who died when HMS Hecla sank can also be downloaded as a PDF

 It contains the full name, rank, rate and service number of all those who died and those "missing presumed killed"

 Find out how to obtain the service record for a family member who served on HMS Hecla